Seagram Building: Form

-There are two five-story wings east of the main slab, facing 52nd and 53rd Streets.
-The 10-story central section between the wings is sometimes characterized as a "bustle".
-As planned, the "bustle" measured 90 by 85 ft while the wings measured 90 by 200 ft.
+There are two wings east of the main slab, facing 52nd and 53rd streets; they are variously cited as measuring four or five stories high, depending on whether the wings' at-grade basement level is counted.
+The central section between the wings is sometimes characterized as a "bustle" and is ten stories high.
+As planned, the bustle measured 90 by 85 ft while the wings measured 90 by 200 ft.
 The April 1955 edition of Architectural Forum described the relative simplicity of the building's massing as "a no-setback building but a building all set back".